-The JA Inspire event features learning experiences designed by participants to align with what the industry will need from its future employees.
-Students learn from local businesses about skills that are in demand.
+The JA Inspire event features learning experiences designed by participants to align with what businesses will need from its future employees.
+Students learn from local businesses about skills that will be in demand when they graduate.
 The event is designed to transform students' abstract ideas about work into tangible ambitions and plans.

 Pre-event curriculum prepares students to get the most out of the JA Inspire event.
 Preparation is critical for students to take full advantage of the event.

 The pre-event sessions help inform their choices of the speakers, webinars, and exhibitors that most align with their values, skills, and interests.